LogoActuator Machining

 For most automation actuators, H8 balances manufacturability with acceptable backlash.
 H7 is usually over-specifying unless paired with a ground precision pin (h6/f7) in a servo application.

-Use Position Tolerance [⌖], not Concentricity, for double-ear alignment.
+Use an inspectable Position tolerance for double-ear alignment.

 Reference: ASME Y14.5-2018 GD&T standard updates.